Publications

 - “Off-Target Impacts of Targeted Policy: Evidence from Colombia.” (with Tatiana Zarate-Barrera) [abstract]

-This paper studies off-target impacts of place-based policy in the context of Colombia’s war on drugs.
-Aerial fumigation of coca crops was the pillar of the country’s anti-drug strategy, until the practice was banned in 2015 due to environmental concerns.
-Using a novel atmospheric dispersion model and a two-way fixed effects design, we show that wind drift from targeted spraying inflicted significant damage on legitimate, non-targeted agriculture.
-Difference-in-differences estimates show that, after the ban, municipalities previously exposed to aerial spraying experienced only a minimal rebound in crop production.
-These findings illustrate the persistence of negative spillovers from targeted policy, where the collateral damage outlasts the policy itself.
+This paper studies off-target impacts of targeted policy in the context of Colombia’s war on drugs.
+Aerial fumigation of coca crops with glyphosate was the pillar of Colombia’s anti-drug strategy, until the practice was banned in 2015 due to environmental and health concerns.
+Using a novel atmospheric dispersion model and a two-way fixed effects design, we show that wind drift from targeted spraying inflicted significant damage on non-targeted crops.
+The damage is persistent and adaptation is minimal.
+Difference-in-difference estimates show that, after the ban, municipalities previously exposed to aerial spraying experienced only minimal recovery in crop production.
+Cropland that failed to regenerate transitions toward other land uses.
+Despite the collateral damage, in 2025, Colombia announced plans to reinstate aerial spraying.
+Policy simulations show that 35,000 ha. of off-target crop damage can be avoided if the sprayed area is reduced by 10% under the new policy.